Mental Health Ambassadors

 Who Are the Mental Health Ambassadors?

-Mental Health Ambassadors (MHAs) are the ambassadors, official envoys, representatives, and messengers of the San José State University Counseling Services.
+Mental Health Ambassadors (MHAs) are the ambassadors, official envoys, representatives, and messengers of the San José State University CAPS.
 They have the knowledge, skills, and attitude to be an Ambassador and to accomplish the Mental Health Ambassadors' mission.
-They also are liaisons between the SJSU community and the SJSU Counseling Services.
+They also are liaisons between the SJSU community and the SJSU CAPS.

 What Is the Mental Health Ambassadors' Mission?